youtang1993/MeiweiPCB/README.md

 The PCB surface defect dataset is collected to solve the problem of automatic recognition of printed circuit board.
 A common strategy has been used to increase the diversity of the dataset, which randomly cut out patches with a resolution of 220x220 from the raw images captured by an industrial line scan camera.
 Most of these defect images contain a series of noise, e.g., the diversity of defect shape, complexity of texture, and the change of illumination intensity.

-The complete dataset will be released later.
+*Note: The complete dataset will be released later.*

 The file structure is introduced as follows: